MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/power-automate-approval-email-information.md

 ## Sovereign Clouds

-For US Government (GCC), US Government (GCC High), and US Department of Defense (DoD) regions for Power Automate, approval emails may come from any of the following IPs:
+For US Government (GCC), US Government (GCC High), and US Department of Defense (DoD) regions for Power Automate, approval emails might come from any of the following IPs:

 - 52.244.206.214
 - 13.72.50.45